kylemcdonald/LightLeaks/readme.md

 # Light Leaks

-"Light Leaks" is an immersive installation built from a pile of mirror balls and a few projectors, created originally for CLICK Festival 2013 in Elsinore, Denmark.
+"Light Leaks" by Kyle McDonald and Jonas Jongejan is an immersive installation built from a pile of mirror balls and a few projectors, created originally for CLICK Festival 2013 in Elsinore, Denmark.

 ## Past installations
 ### Click Festival (DK, 2012)